Augmenting astrophysical scaling relations with machine learning: application to reducing the Sunyaev-Zeldovich flux-mass scatter: Discussion

 \subsection{Comparison with previous literature}

-Let us briefly mention some other proposals in the literature for augmenting the $Y$-$M$ relation. \cite{Afs08} proposed a fundamental plane relationship between $Y$, $M$ and the SZ half-light radius of the cluster (see also \cite{Ver02}). \cite{Nel12} proposed augmenting the thermal pressure profile of clusters with a model for the non-thermal pressure in order to ameliorate the hydrostatic mass bias effect. \cite{Sha08} noted that the NFW concentration can have an impact on the scatter in the $Y$-$M$ relation. \cite{Yan10} proposed augmenting $Y$-$M$ with a different form of cluster concentration: $R_{200}/R_{500}$.
+Let us briefly mention some other proposals in the literature for augmenting the $Y$-$M$ relation.
+Refs.~\cite{Ver02, Afs08} proposed a fundamental plane relationship between $Y$, $M$ and the SZ half-light radius of the cluster. \cite{Nel12} proposed augmenting the thermal pressure profile of clusters with a model for the non-thermal pressure in order to ameliorate the hydrostatic mass bias effect. \cite{Sha08} noted that the NFW concentration can have an impact on the scatter in the $Y$-$M$ relation. \cite{Yan10} proposed augmenting $Y$-$M$ with a different form of cluster concentration: $R_{200}/R_{500}$.
 However, measuring this quantity requires high-resolution weak lensing data and this approach is therefore too expensive to be applied to a large number of clusters.
-Our analysis provides a way of augmenting the $Y$-$M$ relation with properties that can be easily measured in observational surveys.
+Our analysis provides a way of augmenting the $Y$-$M$ relation with properties that can be relatively easily measured in observational surveys.
+We also did a test with the random forest by adding analogues of the parameters proposed in the aforementioned studies for augmenting $Y-M$; we find that the RF predictions for cluster mass are improved only marginally (we show a comparison plot in SI Appendix Fig.~S6).

-It is worth mentioning that there have been studies augmenting other cluster scaling relations than $Y$-$M$, e.g.~\cite{Fuj18,Fuj18b,Fuj19} proposed a fundamental plane between cluster temperature, its mass and the scale radius of its matter profile.
+It is also worth mentioning that there have been studies augmenting other cluster scaling relations than $Y$-$M$, e.g.~\cite{Fuj18,Fuj18b,Fuj19} proposed a fundamental plane between cluster temperature, its mass and the scale radius of its matter profile.
+Recently, cluster NFW concentration was used in improving the model for the electron number density and pressure profiles of clusters \cite{Lee22}.